-Know what the premium charges.
+Know what the premium charges are.
 Not all insurance providers give a reasonable price, let alone those who would never insure a recovered car at all.

 Using a licensed dealer’s services would potentially save you money and time, despite paying you a commission.
 It could just be worthwhile, though, as you are sure to make a decent profit in the end and learn a lot about salvage car auctions.

 Purchasing damaged vehicles is a perfect way to save some money.
-There are also numerous disabled vehicles that can be restored and usually used after their title has been rebuilt.
+Numerous disabled vehicles can be restored and usually used after their title has been rebuilt.
 You will also find broken, non-repairable cars that are best fit for spare parts.
-Just because a vehicle is deemed “damaged,” it doesn’t mean it isn’t worth it anymore.
+Just because a vehicle is deemed “damaged” doesn’t mean it isn’t worth it anymore.
 There are several explanations for purchasing damaged cars.